-A home is every man’s castle.
+A home is every man's castle.
 Your privacy is protected in your home, or in any other place you consider as your private space, regardless of its ownership.
 This means that your landlord cannot enter the leased unit without your consent, subject to certain circumstances such as actual threats to life or property.
-However, your rights over the leased unit is governed by stipulations in the lease agreement.
-The condo administration may also impose guidelines in doing repairs and renovations in condo units.
+However, your rights over the leased unit are governed by stipulations in the lease agreement.
+The condo administration may also impose guidelines for doing repairs and renovations in condo units.

 Before doing any major repair or renovation on the unit, make sure you secure prior consent from your landlord.
 Rules on renovations are typically included in the contract.
 You may be restricted from changing the flooring, repainting the walls or installing wall shelves.
 If certain renovations are not expressly indicated in the contract, ask your landlord instead.
 Here's an advice: if he agrees on a procedure not stipulated in the lease contract, have him sign a consent form.
 This will protect you from possible allegations of breach of contract.

 Landlords know that tenants may host guests once in a while, that's why rules on accommodating guests are typically stipulated in the lease contract.
 You're allowed to have mom and dad stay over on a weekend or host a slumber party with 3 of your close friends.
 But keep in mind that a condo community isn't like a residential subdivision.
 Condo homes stand closely together.
 You are sharing a wall with your neighbor.
 Keep your noise at manageable levels.
 Remember that any complaint against you may also be imputed against your landlord.
 He can be subsidiarily liable for your acts.